Things to do at Anglesey Abbey, Gardens and Lode Mill review

 The house at Anglesey Abbey is full of history.
 As with many National Trust properties, this can be tricky with small children who like to touch everything.
 However, there are activities throughout to keep them entertained and it’s well worth the effort to see the magnificent library.

 If the family is up for a longer walk then there is plenty more to investigate at Anglesey Abbey.
-Follow the path down to Hoe Fen and you will find a wild woodland area full of outdoors activities for children.
+Follow the path down to Hoe Fen and you will find a wild woodland area full of outdoor activities for children.
 Wildlife discovery is important here.
 There is pond dipping, an insect hotel and bird hides.
 Getting dirty and woodland play is encouraged, especially den building.
 Keep exploring and you will also find a treehouse, woodland fort and even a dream dome.

-FAQ and Further Information Anglesey Abbey
+Further Information Anglesey Abbey

 Is there food and drink available?